Dr. Brian S. Seaman, DC, FRCCSS(C), FICC

 Dr. Seaman has volunteered at numerous sporting events at the provincial, national and international level.

-Dr. Seaman was a member of the Chiropractic Health Care Team for Host Medical Services at the 1988 Calgary Winter Olympics and the Core Medical Team for the Canadian athletes who competed at the Pan Am Games in Winnipeg in 1999, the 2002 Winter Olympics in Salt Lake City and the 2006 Winter Olympics in Torino, Italy.
+Dr. Seaman was a member of the Chiropractic Health Care Team for Host Medical Services at the 1988 Calgary Winter Olympics.
+He was also selected to the Core Medical Team for the Canadian athletes who competed at the Pan Am Games in Winnipeg in 1999, the 2002 Winter Olympics in Salt Lake City, the 2006 Winter Olympics in Torino, Italy and the 2010 Winter Olympics in Vancouver.

-Dr. Seaman has held numerous positions within the College of Chiropractic Sports Sciences (Canada) since joining the CCSS(C) Board when it was chartered in 1984 and served as President for five years.
-He has remained a member of the CCSS© Board since 1984.
+Dr. Seaman has held numerous positions within the Royal College of Chiropractic Sports Sciences (Canada) since joining the RCCSS(C) Board when it was chartered in 1984 and served as President for five years.
+He has remained a member of the RCCSS(C) Board since 1984.

 Dr. Seaman is a member of the Federation International Chiropratique Sportive (FICS), the Chair of the Council of Chiropractic Sports Sciences (Nova Scotia) and a Board member of the Sports Medicine Council of Nova Scotia.